Hanabi CapitalHanabi Capital presents...

 Searchglob, google_web_search, list_directory, search_file_content

-• Claude Code with Claude Sonnet 4 is the most proactive code agent.
-It has an especially strong preference towards running scripts and test cases.
+• Claude Code with Claude Sonnet 4.5 is the most proactive code agent.
+It has an especially strong preference to run tests with execute tool calls.

 Methodology